mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 But I've done this before!
 I'm a software developer, and I've hired dozens of freelancers, including [developers](/freelancer-guidelines/), [artists](/how-to-hire-a-cartoonist/), [writers](/hiring-content-writers/), and [editors](/editor/).

-I definitely made mistakes on this project, but hopefully they're more interesting than the ones you expect.
+I made mistakes on this project, but hopefully they're more interesting than the ones you expect.

 ## The initial estimate: four weeks and $7k

 I'm not trying to bash the agency here, so I'll just call them WebAgency.
-They're based in the US, and I found through one of the [Hacker News monthly freelancer threads](https://news.ycombinator.com/submitted?id=whoishiring).
+They're based in the US, and I found them through a [Hacker News monthly freelancer thread](https://news.ycombinator.com/submitted?id=whoishiring).

 WebAgency quoted the highest rate, but their portfolio best matched the style I wanted.
 They had a wide range of talent in-house, including design, custom illustrations, and 3D imaging.

 Isaac, WebAgency's CEO, won my confidence during our initial call by suggesting I reduce the project's scope.
 Even though it meant less money for him, Isaac proposed a rebranding rather than a full-blown redesign.
 Instead of reinventing the site, WebAgency would focus on fundamentals like a new logo, color scheme, and fonts.

 After rebranding, I could measure results to see if it was worth continuing the redesign.
-If nothing else, a rebrand would give me solid foundation to create a marketing campaign with digital marketing agencies.
+If nothing else, a rebrand would give me a solid foundation to create a marketing campaign with digital marketing agencies.

 That sounded smart!